Visitor Visa UK - Apply with Support from Specialist Lawyers

 - Frequently Asked Questions

-The UK Visitor visas allow foreign nationals to visit the UK for tourism, business, a study of up to six months, medical treatment and other permitted activities.
+The UK Standard Visitor visas allow foreign nationals to visit the UK for tourism, family visits, business, or study of up to six months, medical treatment and other permitted activities.

 Holders of most visit visas are only allowed to stay in the UK for up to six months, even if their visa is valid for 2, 5, or 10 years.
 Foreign nationals receiving medical treatment may be allowed to stay for longer.